fern-api/fern/CONTRIBUTING.md

 eventually need to add it to the IR so that the generators could generate relevant code.

 Each generator is pinned to an IR Version.
-Differnt versions of the generator, can dependend on differnt versions of the IR.
+Different versions of the generator, can dependend on differnt versions of the IR.
 For example, the Python SDK generator released 2 months ago depends on an older IR than the one released this week.